OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 03 - Run in Copilot.md

 ![Small panel with a toggle for each plugin](./images/03-02-Plugin-Panel.png)

-For best results, start a new chat by typing "New chat" before each prompt or set of related prompts.
+For best results, start a new chat by typing "New chat" or by clicking on the **New chat** icon at the top right before each prompt or set of related prompts.

 ![Copilot showing its new chat screen](./images/03-01-New-Chat.png)